eldridgea/ma-snap/README.md

 # Music Assistant Snapclient #

 [Music Assistant](https://music-assistant.io/) can make use of [Snapcast](https://mjaggard.github.io/snapcast/) to stream to devices.
 It also has a web client that Music Assistant makes available if enabled.
-Using this you can stream your library to your computer, or add your computer as a spekaer without installing software.
+Using this you can stream your library to your computer, or add your computer as a speaker without installing software.
-This is a small page that iframes the Music Assistant and Snapclient interface into once screen with the Snapclient section being hideable by clicking the gray bar.
+This is a small page that iframes the Music Assistant and Snapclient interface into one screen with the Snapclient section being hideable by clicking the gray bar.
-If accesed form a mobile device, this won't display at all (but will load in the background).
+If accessed from a mobile device, this won't display at all (but will load in the background).

 ## Snapclient ##
 When you pop out the Snapclient section, clicking the Play icon in the upper right will register it as an available speaker.
 You can rename it as needed.